 "Assisted living is need-driven," says Kyllo.
 "It's not like (other) housing options that people weigh.
 They are going into assisted living because they need help with their daily lives.
 They need help with bathing, medication management, cooking and managing finances.
 While economies may have downturns and housing markets may slow down, one thing that doesn't slow down is the aging process."

-Barbara Steinberg, founder and managing member of BLS Eldercare Financial Solutions in Lincoln Park, N.J., often recommends a loan if a client's need for assisted living care is too urgent to wait until the house sells.
+Barbara Steinberg, founder and managing member of BLS Eldercare Financial Solutions in Livingston, New Jersey., often recommends a loan if a client's need for assisted living care is too urgent to wait until the house sells.

-"We work with a company that does bridge loans for exactly that situation, where somebody is waiting to sell a house so they can move into assisted living," says Steinberg, who is a Certified Financial Planner and Registered Financial Gerontologist.
+"We work with a company that does bridge loans for exactly that situation, where somebody is waiting to sell a house so they can move into assisted living," says Steinberg, who is a Registered Financial Gerontologist.
 "It's an interest-only loan that pays the assisted living facility until the house sells."